genekogan/ofxKinectProjectorToolkit/README.md

 This is an [openFrameworks](http://www.openframeworks.cc) addon for calibrating a projector to a Kinect, allowing for automated projection mapping aligned to the Kinect.

 This toolkit is also [implemented as a Processing library](https://github.com/genekogan/KinectProjectorToolkit).
-It is based on this method described by [Jan Hrdlička](http://blog.3dsense.org/programming/kinect-projector-calibration-human-mapping-2/). ofxKinectProjectorToolkit is similar to [ofxCamaraLucida](https://github.com/chparsons/ofxCamaraLucida), [ofxReprojection](https://github.com/luteberget/ofxReprojection), and [https://github.com/Kj1/ofxProjectorKinectCalibration](https://github.com/Kj1/ofxProjectorKinectCalibration).
+It is based on the method described by [Jan Hrdlička](http://blog.3dsense.org/programming/kinect-projector-calibration-human-mapping-2/). ofxKinectProjectorToolkit is similar in aim to [ofxCamaraLucida](https://github.com/chparsons/ofxCamaraLucida), [ofxReprojection](https://github.com/luteberget/ofxReprojection), and [ofxProjectorKinectCalibration](https://github.com/Kj1/ofxProjectorKinectCalibration).

 ## Dependencies